 My review sample came with a weight of 145grams and the knife was sharpened at around 12 degrees per side.

 Musashi Hamono surpassed my expectations.
 The knife is exactly as in the pictures and the quality of the product speaks for itself.
-The fit and finish are what I expect from Japanese-made knives and the Musashi HAP40 Kiritsuke Gyuto is delivering a well-made Japanese knife with a lot of attention in the details by rounding off the spine and choil.
+The fit and finish are what I expect from Japanese-made knives and the Musashi HAP40 Kiritsuke Gyuto is delivering a well-made Japanese knife with a lot of attention to the details by rounding off the spine and choil.

 If you have any questions leave them behind in the comment section below